1. StreamNative Platform

 - UNSUBSCRIBE: delete the subscription.

-Currently, only Avro and JSON schema are supported on StreamNative Console.
+Currently, only Avro and JSON schema are supported.

-To configure schema for a topic, follow these steps.
+To configure schema for topics, follow these steps.

 3. If the topic is partitioned, click the partition link of the selected topic.

-4. Select the SCHEMA tab and then click Create schema.
+4. Select the Schema tab.
 The Create a Pulsar schema page displays.

 5. Select a schema type from the Schema Type drop-down list.